 Want to watch the Oscars 2023 red carpet?
 Here's how.

-Ready for the Oscars?
-The star-studded event is set to take place tonight, March 12th at the Dolby Theater in Los Angeles.
+Ready for Hollywood's biggest night?
+The 2023 Oscars is set to take place tonight, March 12th at the Dolby Theater in Los Angeles.
 The anticipation for the 95th Academy Awards is not just for the ceremony itself, of course, but also for the pre-show red carpet proceedings, where celebrities show up dressed to the nines.
-And we've got a fun fact for you: The red carpet will actually be champagne-colored this year!
-Here's some information on the 2023 Oscars red carpet and how to watch or stream it — with or without cable.
+Fun fact for you: The red carpet will actually be champagne-colored this year!
+Here's some information on the 2023 Oscars red carpet and how to watch or stream it — whether you have cable or not.

 When does the 2023 Oscars Red Carpet start?
 What channel is the Oscars red carpet on?